bxdoan/bxdoan/README.md

 <div align="center">

-> People’s lives don’t end when they die, it ends when they lose faith.
+> In order to succeed, your desire for success should be greater than your fear of failure.

-> — Itachi Uchiha —
+> — Bill Cosby —

 </div>